|

 HISTORY

-over distance has long been part of human history.
-The
+ability to communicate over distance has long been part

-earlist primative methods such as beating drums led
+of human history.
+The earlist primative methods such

-to optical telegraphy using smoke signals, beacons of
+as beating drums led to optical telegraphy using smoke

-Chappe operated in France in the late 1700's.
-An electrical
+invented by Claude Chappe operated in France in the

-in 1837 by Samuel F. B. Morse which revolutionized long
+patented in the United States in 1837 by Samuel F. B.

-distance communication.
-In 1863 Johann Phillipp Reis
+long distance communication.
+In 1863 Johann Phillipp

-demonstrated a working electrical voice-transmission
+Reis demonstrated a working electrical voice-transmission

 system .
 His machine consisted of a vibrating membrane